pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 I used a [fork of git-remote-hg](https://github.com/mnauw/git-remote-hg) to create a local git repo with all the changesets.
 Then I wanted to add a git note to each commit with the branch it came from.
 So I prepared a file with two
-columns: the git commit hash, and the corresponding branch from mercurial.
+columns: the git commit hash, and the corresponding branch from Mercurial.
 Mercurial can describe each commit in two ways: either the commit hash or by a number index.
-I used `hg log` to convert an index `i` to the mercurial hash, and then `git-hg-helper` from `git-remote-hg` to convert the mercurial hash to a git hash:
+I used `hg log` to convert an index `i` to the Mercurial hash, and then `git-hg-helper` from `git-remote-hg` to convert the Mercurial hash to a git hash:
 ```
 $(cd pypy-git; git-hg-helper git-rev $(cd ../pypy-hg; hg log -r $i -T"{node}\n"))
 ```

-Then I used `hg log` again to print the mercurial branch for the index `i`:
+Then I used `hg log` again to print the Mercurial branch for the index `i`:
 ```
 $(cd pypy-hg; hg log -r $i -T'{branch}\n')
 ```